 2020 W Master St 02-13-2015 Render12.jpg

 2020 W Master St 02-13-2015 Render6.jpg

 2020 W Master St 02-13-201Basement5render16.jpg

 2020 2022 W Master Street Project

-Until the mid-20th century, Lower North Philadelphia was a stable, diverse and thriving commercial/Residential district, with plentiful affordable housing for local brewery and factory workers.
+Until the mid-20th century, Lower North Philadelphia was a stable, diverse, and thriving commercial/Residential district, with plentiful affordable housing for a local brewery and factory workers.
 Residents cheered on the Philadelphia Athletics, a professional baseball team that had its home at Athletic Park on 26th and Jefferson.
 Post-war suburbanization, global manufacturing changes, and the concentration of exceptionally dense high-rise public housing exacted a heavy toll on the area, from which it is just beginning to recover.
-While the neighborhood is indisputably distressed, it has substantial upside commercial and residential market potential due to its proximity to the thriving Center City, cultural institutions and other strong neighborhoods.
+While the neighborhood is indisputably distressed, it has substantial upside commercial and residential market potential due to its proximity to the thriving Center City, cultural institutions, and other strong neighborhoods.
 The southern boundary that separates the neighborhood from Center City is home to Fairmount and Francisville, two revitalized communities in which the city has strategically invested.
 Girard College, a community anchor institution is evaluating strategies to enhance its existing 43-acre site and surrounding neighborhood.
-The Athletic Recreation Center provides a full city block of athletic fields, basketball courts, a swimming pool and a 2-story building with boxing rings and gymnasiums.
+The Athletic Recreation Center provides a full city block of athletic fields, basketball courts, a swimming pool, and a 2-story building with boxing rings and gymnasiums.
 A Stabilizing and Growing Population

 Education and Health Care Employment